 - Help promote a better understanding of other people on the part of Americans.

-The University of Oregon ranks in the top 20 of Peace Corps volunteer-producing institutions, with over 1,000 graduates serving since 1961.
+The University of Oregon ranks in the top 20 of Peace Corps volunteer-producing institutions, with more than 1,000 graduates serving since 1961.
 The Career Center is home to an embedded Peace Corps recruiting office to help students navigate the volunteer application process.
+In order to be most competitive upon graduation, it is best to visit the Peace Corps Recruiter no later than the beginning of your graduation year.
+Working with the recruiter will give you the guidance you need in order to leave for your service as soon as possible and be most competitive.